zoff-kollektiv/cifar/data/people/21-oleksandr-klymenko.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 06.03.2014
 ---
-With a bakcground in management and finance, Oleksandr Klymenko has held several public positions before becoming the Revenue Minister.
-After the events in 2014, Klymenko was accused of being involved in a vast tax fraud scheme that inflicted financial losses on Ukraine of several billions USD.
-He himself has been vocal in denying the raised allegations as attempts for a political prosecution and has established a new political party called Successful Ukraine.
+With a background in management and finance, Oleksandr Klymenko held several public positions before becoming the Revenue Minister.
+After the events in 2014, Klymenko was accused of being involved in a vast tax fraud scheme that inflicted financial losses on Ukraine of several billion USD.
+He himself has been vocal in denying the allegations as attempts as politically motivated and has established a new political party called Successful Ukraine.
 He is belived to reside in Russia.

 [Source](https://www.independent.co.uk/news/world/europe/oleksandr-klymenko-ukraines-exiled-tax-minister-says-charges-against-him-are-payback-time-for-vested-a6758046.html)[Source1](https://www.occrp.org/en/history-of-occrp/27-ccwatch/cc-watch-briefs/2484-ukraine-11-billion-allegedly-stolen-in-colossal-3-year-tax-fraud)[Source2](https://www.occrp.org/en/history-of-occrp/27-ccwatch/cc-watch-briefs/2484-ukraine-11-billion-allegedly-stolen-in-colossal-3-year-tax-fraud)
 [Source 3](https://en.interfax.com.ua/news/general/493303.html)